d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 $$ \text{statistical power }= P(\text{reject } H_0  \mid H_0 \text{ is false} ).$$

-Recall that a *type I error* is the rejection of a true null hypothesis, while a *type II error* is referred to as the non-rejection of a false null hypothesis.
+Recall that a *type I error* is the rejection of a true null hypothesis.
+We will use the term *type II error* to refer the non-rejection of a false null hypothesis.
 A type II error is usually denoted as $\beta$, and hence the corresponding statistical power is $1-\beta$.

 Intuitively, statistical power can be interpreted as how likely our test will detect a real discrepancy of some minimum magnitude at a desired statistical significance level. $80\%$ is a commonly used statistical power threshold.
-The higher the statistical power, the more likely we can catch the true difference.
+The higher the statistical power, the more likely we are to detect true differences.

+One of the most common uses of statistical power is in determining the number of samples needed.
+The probability you reject the null hypothesis when it is false depends on the degree to which it is false (known as the *effect size*) and the number of samples you have.
+As you might expect, small effect sizes will require a very large number of samples to be detectible with high probability.
+While beyond the scope of this brief appendix to derive in detail, as an example, want to be able to reject a null hypothesis that our sample came from a mean zero variance one Gaussian, and we believe that our sample's mean is actually close to one, we can do so with acceptable error rates with a sample size of only $8$.
+However, if we think our sample populations true mean is close to $0.01$, then we'd need a sample size of nearly $80000$ to detect the difference.

 We can imagine the power as the fishing net as shown in :numref:`fig_statistical_power`.
-In this analogy, a high power hypothesis test is like a high graduality fishing net and a smaller discrepancy is like a smaller fish.
-If the fishing net is not of enough high graduality, then the smaller fish may easily escape from the gaps, and hence the fishing net cannot catch the fish.
-Similarly, if the statistical power is not of enough high power, then the test may not catch the smaller discrepancy.
+In this analogy, a high power hypothesis test is like a fine-mesh fishing net, and a low power hypothesis test is like a coarse-mesh one.
+Smaller effect sizes, like smaller fish, will slip through the coarser fishing net and be missed, whereas they will be cought by the finer one.
+The analogy is rather apt, since just as one needs more rope to create a finer net, one also often needs more data to assure a higher level of statistical power.

 ![Statistical significance.](../img/statistical_power.svg)
 :label:`fig_statistical_power`

 ### Test Statistic

-There are two common statistical hypothesis tests: the z-tests and the t-tests.
-The *z-test* is helpful if we are comparing the characteristic between a sample and the given population, based on the characteristic's standard deviation of the given population.
-On the other hand, the *t-test* is applicable when comparing the characteristic's difference between two independent sample groups.
-Both the z-tests and the t-tests will return us a $p$-value, which will talk more about it later.

-Assume that the null hypothesis is corrected, we can summarize the characteristics of the population, which is denoted as $T(X)$.
-Similarly, a *test statistic* $T(x)$ is a scalar which summarizes the characteristics of the sample data, which is then used to compared with the expected value under the null hypothesis.
-The $T(X)$ is often following a common probability distribution such as a normal distribution (for z-test) or a Student's t-distribution (for t-test).
-With both $T(X)$ and $T(x)$, we can calculate the $p$-value, which leads to the decision of whether rejecting the null hypothesis or not.
+A *test statistic* $T(x)$ is a scalar which summarizes some characteristic of the sample data.
+The goal of defining such a statistic is that it should allow us to distinguish between different distributions and conduct our hypothesis test.
+Thinking back to our chemist example, if we wish to show that one population performs better than the other, it could be reasonable to take the mean as the test statistic.
+Different choices of test statistic can lead to statistical test with drastically different statistical power.

+Often, $T(X)$ (the distribution of the test statistic under our null hypothesis) will follow, at least approximately, a common probability distribution such as a normal distribution when considered under the null hypothesis.
+If we can derive explicitly such a distribution, and then measure our test statistic on our dataset, we can safely reject the null hypothesis if our statistic is far outside the range that we would expect.
+Making this quantitative leads us to the notion of $p$-values.

 ### $p$-value

-Assume that the null hypothesis is correct, the *$p$-value* (or the *probability value*) is the probability of $T(X)$ happen at least as extreme as the test statistics $T(x)$ threshold, i.e.,
+The *$p$-value* (or the *probability value*) is the probability that $T(X)$ is at least as extreme as the observed test statistic $T(x)$ assuming that the null hypothesis is *true*, i.e.,

-$$ p\text{-value} = P(T(X) \geq T(x)).$$
+$$ p\text{-value} = P_{H_0}(T(X) \geq T(x)).$$

-If the $p$-value is smaller than or equal to a pre-defined and fixed statistical significance level $\alpha$, we will conclude to reject the null hypothesis.
-Otherwise, we will conclude that we do not have enough evidence to reject the null hypothesis, rather than the null hypothesis is true.
+If the $p$-value is smaller than or equal to a pre-defined and fixed statistical significance level $\alpha$, we may reject the null hypothesis.
+Otherwise, we will conclude that we do not have enough evidence to reject the null hypothesis.
 For a given population distribution, the *region of rejection* will be the interval contained of points which has a $p$-value smaller than the statistical significance level $\alpha$.

 ### One-side Test and Two-sided Test

 Normally there are two kinds of significance test: the one-sided test and the two-sided test.
 The *one-sided test* (or *one-tailed test*) is appropriate when the region of rejection is on only one side of the sampling distribution.
 For example, the null hypothesis may state that the true parameter $\theta$ is less than or equal to a value $c$.
-The alternative hypothesis would be that $\theta$ is greater than $a$.
+The alternative hypothesis would be that $\theta$ is greater than $c$.
 On the other hand, the *two-sided test* (or *two-tailed test*) is appropriate when the region of rejection is on both sides of the sampling distribution.
 An example in this case may have a null hypothesis state that the true parameter $\theta$ is equal to a value $c$.
-The alternative hypothesis would be that $\theta$ is not equal to $a$.
+The alternative hypothesis would be that $\theta$ is not equal to $c$.

 ### General Steps of Hypothesis Testing